Peter Luger Steak House: What To Know Before You Eat There

 They take beef quality, and quantity, seriously

 There's a reason that the steaks from Peter Luger are so well known.
 It's because, since its conception, both quality and quantity of the beef used has been top priority.
 The quality is about as good as you can find, because all the beef is USDA Prime grade, meaning that it is well marbled with fat, made using younger cows, and is thought to be the highest quality you can find.
-Not only this, but each cut is eyeballed by a member of the family as it is brought in.
+Not only this, but each cut is eyeballed by a family member as it is chosen at wholesale markets before it is brought into the restaurant.
 Wait staff will proudly tell you that if the meat isn't approved by them, then it won't get in the door and, ultimately, to your plate.

 Second is the quantity.
 On the menu you'll spot a $5 surcharge if the table orders a steak for one to split between two.
 It's because the portion size of the meat that you get is generous.
 Be prepared for the meat sweats a few hours after you leave, and come in your loosest pants.